threedworld-mit/tdw/Documentation/lessons/core_concepts/scenes.md

 # Scenes

 A **scene** is a static environment in a TDW simulation.
-It usually contains objects such as an empty room, outdoor terrain, etc. It might include additional objects such as trees, houses, etc., but these objects are also static (they can't be moved or adjusted).
+It usually contains objects such as an empty room, outdoor terrain, etc. It might include additional 3D meshes such as trees, houses, etc., but these meshes are also static (they can't be moved or adjusted).
 Scenes can contain [objects](objects.md), [avatars](avatars.md), and other non-static entities.

 For most of the [TDW Command API](commands.md) to work, you must add a scene to the simulation.
 There can never be more than one scene in TDW; loading a new scene will discard the previous scene.